"...a goodly house much of it new builded..."

 In the early 19th century the church was bookended by two large newly built houses, Greyfriars House occupying the westernmost two bays of the church's seven bays (as it still does today), and what was later known as Suffolk House a short distance from the church's eastern end.
 From 1831 the church was occupied by business premises, including a dispensary and lodging house.
 Between 1852 and 1876 a schoolroom was registered for public worship at Greyfriars, and an 1852 Board of Health map marks the remainder of the north aisle as Abbots Hall School.

-In 1860 the two terraces of Priory Place joined the early 19th-century Priory House to replace an 18th century property that was, apparently, aligned with the friary's west cloister.
-Priory House (list # 1245691) and nos.
-5–8 (the terracing on the western side of Priory Place, list # 1245690) both still survive and are listed grade II.
+In 1860, the two terraces of Priory Place joined the early 19th-century Priory House to replace an 18th century property that was aligned with the friary's west cloister.
+Priory House and nos.
+5–8, the terracing on the western side of Priory Place, both survive.

 By the latter half of the 19th century the area east and south of Bowling Green House was laid out as a park, and in 1888 the house, then known as Friars Orchard, was acquired by Crypt School.
 Another school building was constructed a short distance from the south-western end of Priory Place.

 In 1864 the lawyer T.F.
 Addison built a tower in the garden of a house on Bell Lane as a memorial to Robert Raikes, the Gloucester-born Sunday School pioneer.
-Most of the house was bulldozed in the 1960s construction of Eastgate Shopping Centre, but a wing and the tower, built with material recycled from Greyfriars and now known as Addison's Folly, still stand on the edge of former friary land (grade II, list# 1245825).
+Most of the house was bulldozed in the 1960s construction of Eastgate Shopping Centre, but a wing and the tower, built with material recycled from Greyfriars and now known as Addison's Folly, still stand on the edge of former friary land.

 In the 1960s Suffolk House was demolished preparatory to the construction of the Eastgate Shopping Centre market hall.
-In 1966 the government Ministry of Public Buildings and Works began the restoration of the church, which had some years previously been severely damaged by fire.
+In 1966 the government Ministry of Public Buildings and Works began the restoration of the church.
 Post-dissolution alterations were cleared and the last surviving two bays of medieval roof, now in poor condition, were removed.
 The floor was lowered to the level it was in 1538 and the ruins consolidated into the shell they remain today.
 In 2013 work began on the redevelopment of the GlosCAT properties into the residential apartment blocks that now occupy former friary land.